Inhale

 “The road to Nadeloi,” I said.
 “How do I get to it?”

 She turned her back to me and returned to her work.
-I considered asking her again when she said, “You don’t want to go there.”
+I considered asking her again when she said, “Don’t go there.”

 She shook her head as if I had disappointed her terribly.
 The Melanesian children down the street still stood and stared at me.
 I didn’t want to offend her.
 Maybe she was tired of rude tourists coming around asking questions.